Round Table Literary Journal

 The Round Table Literary Journal publishes literary fiction, nonfiction, poetry, and art once a year.
 The selected work will be honored and awards will be given during an annual reading ceremony in the spring term.
-Learn more about our guidelines below and submit your work here.
+Learn more about our guidelines below.

 The Round Table Literary Journal is the historic print literary journal of Hopkinsville Community College.
 Established by former HCC English professor, Frances Thomas, the journal has been published annually since 1967, showcasing the best literary fiction, poetry, creative nonfiction, and high-contrast artwork from the local area and beyond.